bebraw/iterplus/README.rst

 ^^^^

     fibo = scan(0, 1, lambda a, b: a + b)
-    pos_list = scan(0, 1)
-    neg_list = scan(1, 0)

 "scan" returns an iterator.
 Note how simple it's to define series such as Fibonacci's using it.
+In case an explicit rule is not provided, it infers one automatically (ie. 1,2,3,...).

 Sliceable
 ^^^^^^^^^